core-wg/resource-directory/draft-ietf-core-resource-directory.md

 identifier used at the CoAP layer then it may be inclined to use the endpoint name for looking up what information to provision to the malicious device.

-{{authorization_example}} specifies an example that removes this threat by using an Authorization Server for endpoints that have a certificate installed.
+{{secure-ep}} specifies an example that removes this threat for endpoints that have a certificate installed.

 ## Access Control